ruidazeng/ruidazeng/README.md

 ### 👋 Hi!
 I'm Ruida!
 - 📚 I just graduated from Brown in May 2024 with a master's degree in computer science.
 - 🎓 I have a bachelor's degree from Vanderbilt (December 2021) in CS and applied mathematics.
-- 🌱 I'm currently learning about distributed computing and blockchains (Bitcoin, Ethereum, Solana).
+- 🌱 I'm currently working on topics in distributed computing and blockchains (e.g. Bitcoin, Ethereum, Solana).
 - 🙌 I'm looking to collaborate on revolutionizing gaming with generative artificial intelligence tools.
-- 🤔 I’m looking for help with implementing and optimizing algorithms for autonomous navigation across complex terrains.
+- 🤔 I’m learning about security, privacy, and safety of AI systems (e.g. deepfake detections, backdoors, & privacy-preserving ML).
-- 💬 Ask me about applied cryptography, privacy-preserving machine learning, and cybersecurity.
+- 💬 Ask me about applied cryptography, computer systems security, and cybersecurity.
 - ⚡ Fun fact: I enjoy gaming and diving into CTFs (Capture The Flags)!
 Checkout my [TryHackMe profile](https://tryhackme.com/r/p/ruidazeng).
 - 📫 How to reach me: Send me an email or reach out to me on social media!